 In the Hero Phase: both players rolls 6 dice each, called the initiative dice.
 This roll is used to determine which player goes first and what special abilities (either from the Warband Ability Card or from the 5 generic abilities) each player can use.

-- To determine who won initiative, both players count up all unique rolls on their six dice.
-The player who has the most unique (non-duplicate) dice wins priority.
+- To determine who won initiative, both players count up all unique rolls (singles) on their six dice.
+The player who has the most unique (non-duplicate or singles) dice wins “initiative”.
+If they are equal, it is a roll off.

 - If an ability refers to the “value” of the ability, it means the number of eyes on the group of dice.
-So if you two sixes and use them on the ability says it deals damage according to the value of the ability, it will deal 6 damage.
+So if you have two sixes and use them on an ability that says it deals damage according to the value of the ability, it will deal 6 damage.

 But wait, it gets more crazy!
 After you have rolled for initiative, both players get a Wild Dice.

 - The wild dice can be used in that hero phase or saved for later hero phases (making it possible to store up for a “big turn).
-Each wild dice can only be used once though.
+Each wild dice can only be used once.

-- The wild dice can be used to add to your amount of singles for that turn (in order to get first pick)
+- The wild dice can be used to add to your amount of singles for that turn (in order to get initative).

-- The wild dice can be added to any pile of dice, making a double a triple or a triple into a quad.
+- The wild dice can be added to any pile of dice, making a double a triple or a triple into a quad (you cannot add two dice to a double to make it a quad).

-- The player with initiative needs to decide first how his initiative dice will be used.
+- The player with initiative needs to decide first how his wild dice will be used (if at all).
+This makes for an interesting dynamic around who actually gets first turn.

 The Reserve Phase: is quite simple.
 Sometimes the deployment card will indicate that a group will be in reserve.
 This just means that in a specific round, after the first, it will come onto the battlefield instead of being set up at the beginning of the game.

-Now the Combat Phase: is where it gets really exciting.
+Now the Combat Phase: this is where it gets really exciting.

 First, the player with initiative picks a fighter and makes 2 actions with that fighter.
 After that, the opposing player picks a fighter and activates him.
 You keep doing that until all fighters have been selected and acted.